mrudularavishankar-sangamone/WorldTimeDisplay/worldtimedisplay-app/README.md

    ```
    P.S: The AppName should only contain lowercase alphabets

-4. Changing the directory to the <AppName>:
+4. Changing the directory to the AppName:
    ```
    cd <app-name>
    ```